 Hand Back of Neck or Forehead: Use the back of your hand to touch the skin on the back of your neck or your forehead.
 If it feels warmer than usual, it could be a sign of a fever.

-Feeling Chills: If you feel chills or have the sensation of being overly hot or cold, it can be indicative of a change in your body temperature.
+Feeling Chills: If you experience chills or have the sensation of being excessively hot or cold, it may be indicative of a change in your body temperature.

 Assessing Sweating: Excessive sweating or a lack of sweating can also be signs of a change in body temperature.